Dear readers of ADxS.org, please forgive the disruption.

 5.1.
 Hypothesis of depression as a consequence of chronic stress exposure¶

-This hypothesis suggests that chronic stress exposure causes prolonged excessive cortisol exposure and excessive ACTH exposure, which then cause damage to the HPA axis and limbic system.
-Cortisol has neurotoxic effects on hippocampus and PFC, which are impaired in depression.
-Depression sufferers often show enlarged pituitary and hypothalamus.
-Prolonged cortisol exposure often causes insulin resistance and abdominal fat deposition, which are typical in depression.20
+This hypothesis assumes that chronic stress exposure causes prolonged excessive cortisol exposure and excessive ACTH exposure, which then cause damage to the HPA axis and the limbic system.
+Cortisol has neurotoxic effects on the hippocampus and PFC, which are impaired in depression.
+Depression sufferers often show an enlarged pituitary gland and hypothalamus.
+Prolonged cortisol exposure often causes insulin resistance and abdominal fat deposits, which are typical in depression.15

-Depression often shows dysregulation of the HPA axis:82838485
+Depression often shows a dysregulation of the HPA axis:77787980

 CRH

-Increased number of CRH-producing neurons in hypothalamus90 and frontal brain,91 thereby:
+Increased number of CRH-producing neurons in the hypothalamus85 and frontal brain,86 as a result:

-Decreased CRH receptor expression91 in the frontal brain
+Reduced CRH receptor expression86 in the frontal brain

 Individual findings on chronic stress and depression

-4 weeks of chronic unpredictable stress triggered depression in some mice but not in others (these were resilient).
-Expression changes in microRNA and mRNA were measured:94 * Expression changes in microRNA and mRNA correlated with depressive response:
+4 weeks of chronic unpredictable stress triggered depression in some mice but not in others (which were resilient).
+Expression changes in microRNA and mRNA were measured89

-* Downregulation of MAPK/calcium signaling pathways in the nucleus accumbens
+Downregulation of the MAPK/calcium signaling pathways in the nucleus accumbens

-* Upregulation of cAMP/PI3K-Akt signaling pathways in the nucleus accumbens
+Upregulation of the cAMP/PI3K-Akt signaling pathways in the nucleus accumbens

 Upregulation of serotonergic/dopaminergic synapses in the nucleus accumbens

-Upregulation of MAPK/calcium signaling pathways in the nucleus accumbens
+Upregulation of the MAPK/calcium signaling pathways in the nucleus accumbens

 Downregulation of the chemokine signaling pathway